-Jessica Kisluk is an official CAPA blogger for fall 2018, sharing her story in weekly posts on CAPA World.
-A Broadcasting and Mass Communication major at SUNY Oswego, she is studying abroad in Dublin this semester.
+Jessica Kisluk was an official CEA CAPA blogger for fall 2018, sharing her story in weekly posts on our blog.
+A Broadcasting and Mass Communication major at SUNY Oswego, she studied abroad in Dublin.

 In this week's post, Jessica learns about the culture in Ireland and experiences the new cultural insights and differences firsthand.

 The day of arrival was honestly one of the longest days of my life.
 I spent over 24 hours awake, as I did not sleep on the plane, and did not have a chance to take a short nap until after the long process.
 That night, I got a long 12 hours of sleep and I felt like a new person.